pv/tahoestaticfs/README.rst

 Tahoestaticfs is a Fuse filesystem that enables read and write access to files stored on a Tahoe-LAFS_ grid.

-It is designed for static, unchanging data, and caches file and directory metadata aggressively.
+Tahoestaticfs is designed for static, unchanging data, and caches file and directory metadata aggressively.
 Optionally, also file data can be cached.

+Compared to mounting Tahoe-LAFS directories via sshfs (as of Tahoe-LAFS 1.9.2), Tahoestaticfs achieves better latency.
+This is true also for accessing data not in cache (e.g. ``ls -laR /mnt/tahoe`` with cold cache), due to the more aggressive directory metadata caching.
+Moreover, tahoestaticfs also supports random access reads to stored files, without requiring to download the full files.

 .. _Tahoe-LAFS: http://tahoe-lafs.org/

 Usage
 -----